[smartslider3 slider=”5″]

 Cone 1 = 1109℃

-Finally a new Low-Fire Glazes book for sale!
+Old low-fire glazes often rely heavily on Lead; therefore, old books are full of outdated recipes.
+Finally, a new Low-Fire Glazes book for sale!
 I am so looking forward to reading it!
-Let’s hope it lives up to the expectations, and so far it does!
-But it relies heavily on frits for melting agents, that’s not my thing … but it’s a good read so go and buy it, it has a lot of knowledge.
+Let’s hope it lives up to the expectations…. and it does!
+But it relies heavily on commercial frits for melting agents, that’s not my thing … but it’s a good read, so go and buy it, it has a lot of knowledge.

 (this is not an affiliate link)

-There are thousands of beautiful low-fire glazes that suits well for wood-firing, here are a few of my favorite sites if you want to investigate further:
+There are thousands of beautiful low-fire glazes well-suited for wood-firing.
+Here are a few of my favorite sites if you want to investigate further:

 https://www.lindaarbuckle.com/handouts/lowfire-glaze-recipes.htm#glz0014